resheku/my-awesome/README.md

 ## TypeScript

 - [Cookie-AutoDelete/Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
+- [FalkorDB/QueryWeaver](https://github.com/FalkorDB/QueryWeaver) - An open-source Text2SQL tool that transforms natural language into SQL using graph-powered schema understanding.
+Ask your database questions in plain English, QueryWeaver handles the weaving.
 - [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [NarrativeScience-old/log.io](https://github.com/NarrativeScience-old/log.io) - Real-time log monitoring in your browser
 - [NginxProxyManager/nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager) - Docker container for managing Nginx proxy hosts with a simple, powerful interface